Saudi Arabia bans Lebanese produce over drug smuggling

-BEIRUT (Reuters) - Saudi Arabia will ban fruits and vegetables originating from Lebanon from entering or passing through the kingdom due to an increase in drug smuggling, Saudi state media reported on Friday.
+The Lebanese foreign ministry said it had been informed of the ban through the Saudi embassy and the foreign minister had relayed it to top officials.

-The measure could increase economic pressure on Lebanon, already on the verge of financial collapse because of a shortage of foreign currency.
+“Lebanese authorities must exert utmost efforts to control all smuggling operations ... to prevent harm to innocent citizens, farmers, industrialists and the Lebanese economy,” the foreign ministry statement said.

-State news agency SPA quoted the Saudi authorities as saying Lebanon had failed to take practical measures to stop the smuggling.
-The ban will take effect from 9:00 a.m. local time on Sunday and last until Lebanese authorities provide “sufficient and reliable” guarantees they will take the necessary measures to stop systematic drug smuggling in Saudi Arabia.
+The Saudi authorities said Lebanon had failed to take practical measures to stop the smuggling.
+The ban will take effect from 9:00 a.m. local time on Sunday and last until Lebanese authorities provide “sufficient and reliable” guarantees they will take the necessary measures to stop systematic drug smuggling in Saudi Arabia, state news agency SPA reported.

 “The export of Lebanese vegetables and fruits to the Gulf countries and especially the kingdom was one of the few doors that were still open to bring dollars into the country.
 Closing this import line increases pressure on Lebanon,” he said.